ebolyen/4cscc-lab-manual-microbit-makecode/book/_build/html/_sources/lessons/lesson-05-atmospheric-sensing/04-lesson-03-oled.md

 ![makecode-kitronik-aqb-display-17](assets/makecode-kitronik-aqb-display-17.png)

-Notice that the line number is still one.
+Notice that the line number is still `1`.
 This must be changed or only one line of text will be displayed.

 ![makecode-kitronik-aqb-display-18](assets/makecode-kitronik-aqb-display-18.png)